GoodnessJames/alx-low_level_programming/0x0C-more_malloc_free/README.md

 - The returned pointer shall point to a newly allocated space in memory, which contains s1, followed by the first n bytes of s2, and null-terminated
 - If the function fails, it returns NULL
 - If n is greater or equal to the length of s2 then the entire string s2 is used
-- if NULL is passed, it is treated as an empty string
+- If NULL is passed, it is treated as an empty string

 ### Task 2 File: 2-calloc.c
 The function in this file allocates memory for an array, using malloc.